commtech/fscc-windows/README.md

 ##### Which resitors are for termination?
 Near the connector on the front and back you will see resistors labeled '102' which are the pull up/down resistors.
 On the back you will see resistors labeled '101' which are the termination resistors.
-If you would like to send the card to us we will remove them for you.
-If you decide to do it yourself you will void your warranty.
+If you would like to send the card to us, we will gladly remove them for you.
+Please note, removing them yourself will void the warranty.